Aa Okkadu

-Aa Okkadu is a 2009 Telugu action thriller film starring Ajay, Madhurima, and Suresh Gopi.
+Aa Okkadu is a 2009 Indian Telugu-language action thriller film starring Suresh Gopi, Ajay, and Madhurima.
 The film is directed by N S Murthy and was released by Tolly 2 Holly Films on 5 June 2009.
 Mani Sharma composed the music.
+The New Indian Express categorised this film as one of the commercially unsuccessful films of 2009.

 Plot

 Sri Krishna (Suresh Gopi) is a successful criminal lawyer.
 Bujji (Ajay) works under Sri Krishna.
 Dr. Pavitra (Madhurima) is a psychiatrist who works in a mental hospital.
 Sri Krishna and Pavitra are disciples of a godman.
 Pavitra has a family dispute with her brother-in-law and he dies under suspicious circumstances.
 Slowly a few people associated with Pavitra are killed and the needle of suspicion turns towards Pavitra.
 The rest of the film is all about who did it.